-Update Next Steps ED Flow The redesign of the Emergency Department Front End Throughput process has yielded significant improvements in key performance indicators, demonstrating enhanced efficiency and patient care.
-Notably, the median door-to-discharge time has shown a consistent downward trend, reaching 257 minutes in the current period, a substantial improvement from 271 minutes in February, 295 minutes in January, and a marked decrease from prior comparable high-volume periods where times exceeded 300 minutes.
-This achievement underscores the team's effectiveness in rapidly registering, triaging, and evaluating patients.
-This expedited initial assessment facilitates the swift initiation of diagnostic workups and treatments, leading to more timely interventions and, consequently, reduced lengths of stay.
-Left Without Being Seen (LWBS) rate has been sustained at an exceptionally low 0.8% for the entire month, indicating a significant success in ensuring patients are seen and evaluated, thereby enhancing patient satisfaction and safety.
-ED Flow: Sustained Reduction in LOS for Discharged Patients: Achieving and maintaining a significant reduction in the median Length of Stay (LOS) for discharged patients Improvement in Bed Utilization: Demonstrable improvement in the efficient utilization of ED beds.
-Reduction in EMS Wall Times: Decrease the median EMS offload time to below 45 minutes (Measure: Median EMS offload time consistently below 45 minutes) ED to Inpatient Admission Process: Dr TU educating on process for "Request to Admit" will only be put in after contact initiated with admitting Doc.
-This will ensure the start time is consistent on each pt admit.
-UR work group continuing work for utilization of MRI in ED and Inpt, delaying pt progression.
-Social Admit new process, decision to pull upstairs &lt;24 hours ED to Inpatient Admission Process: ED CM taking on the role of Gatekeeper.
+- The redesign of the Emergency Department Front End Throughput process has yielded significant improvements in key performance indicators, demonstrating enhanced efficiency and patient care. - Notably, the median door-to-discharge time has shown a consistent downward trend, reaching 257 minutes in the current period, a substantial improvement from 271 minutes in February, 295 minutes in January, and a marked decrease from prior comparable high-volume periods where times exceeded 300 minutes. - This achievement underscores the team's effectiveness in rapidly registering, triaging, and evaluating patients.
+This expedited initial assessment facilitates the swift initiation of diagnostic workups and treatments, leading to more timely interventions and, consequently, reduced lengths of stay. - Left Without Being Seen (LWBS) rate has been sustained at an exceptionally low 0.8% for the entire month, indicating a significant success in ensuring patients are seen and evaluated, thereby enhancing patient satisfaction and safety.

+ED Flow: Sustained Reduction in LOS for Discharged Patients: Achieving and maintaining a

+- significant reduction in the median Length of Stay (LOS) for discharged patients

+Improvement in Bed Utilization: Demonstrable improvement in the efficient utilization of - Improvement in Bed Utilization: Demonstrable improvement in the efficient utilization of ED beds.
+Reduction in EMS Wall Times: Decrease the median EMS offload time to below 45 minute. - (Measure: Median EMS offload time consistently below 45 minutes)

+ED to Inpatient Admission Process:

+- Dr TU educating on process for "Request to Admit" will only be put in after contact initiated with admitting Doc.
+This will ensure the start time is consistent on each pt admit. - UR work group continuing work for utilization of MRI in ED and Inpt, delaying ot progression. - Social Admit new process, decision to pull upstairs <24 hours

+ED to Inpatient Admission Process:

+- ED CM taking on the role of Gatekeeper.
 Keeping soft admissions from making it to floor/process DC from ED.
 Pushing Social Admits up when not able to U-turn.
 Assuring admissions are viable and ready to transition earlier in day.

-EVS to turn over clean rooms more timely.
-Transport to move patients more timely.
-Observations Observation Observation Dashboard ready for use 10/2023.
-September power plan useage 47.45% (highest since go-live 12/2023) PCP follow up process and resources finalized.
-Medical observation Powerplan updates went live 11/28/23: educated to providers sent 11/27, Outpatient appointment process optimization: consider expanding the providers that are included Collaborate with radiology on MRI/Ct delays Evaluate/Establish Echo and EEG outpatient appointment process Evaluate a targeted afternoon discharge round huddle on 2S
+- EVS to turn over clean rooms more timely

+- Transport to move patients more timely.